 Can I convert intraday position to delivery?
 How?

-Holding to intraday (Margin) trades is possible using CTD (convert to delivery).
-If BUY trade has been executed in Intraday (Margin), then the trader has the option to buy the share (and convert to delivery) by paying the full amount,
+Converting your Intraday trades to Delivery is possible using CTD (convert to delivery).
+If BUY trade has been executed in Intraday, then the trader has the option to buy the share (and convert to delivery) by paying the full amount,

-If SELL trade has been executed in Intraday (Margin), then the trader has the option to sell the share if trader holds that share in Demat account.
+If SELL trade has been executed in Intraday, then the trader has the option to sell the share if trader holds that share in his Demat account.

-You have the option to convert their margin position to Delivery either through the open positions page or the watchlist page.
+You can convert Intraday position to Delivery through open positions page or watchlist.

 Via ICICI Direct App: